-Win a ‘Power Trip’ to Canberra
+Win a life-changing ‘Power Trip’!

-- Pubic Speaking training run by TEDxCanberra;
+- Pubic Speaking training from TEDxCanberra;

-- A behind-the-scenes tour of Parliament House and special tickets to Question Time;
+- A behind-the-scenes tour of Parliament House and special tickets to Question Time.

 - Paid-for accommodation, food and incidentals;